Asperlicin

 Asperlicin is a mycotoxin, derived from the fungus Aspergillus alliaceus.
-It acts as a selective antagonist for the cholecystokinin receptor CCK_{A}, and has been used as a lead compound for the development of a number of novel CCK_{A} antagonists with potential clinical applications.
+It acts as a selective antagonist for the cholecystokinin receptor CCK_{A}, and has been used as a lead compound for the development of a number of benzodiazepine-type CCK_{A} antagonists with potential clinical applications (e.g devazepide).
 He et al. 1998 present a synthesis from aryl iodide and vinyl iodide.